KirillYushkevich/NET.S.2019.Dremliug/NET.S.2019.Dremliug.01/Readme.md

+1. `Quick sort and Merge sort.`
-Implement Quick sort and Merge sort algorithms for an integer array.
+    - Implement Quick sort and Merge sort algorithms for an integer array.

-Add unit tests.
+    - Add unit tests.